 The expat effect in Merida

-Apparently not everyone is happy about the gringos, however.
+Not everyone is happy about the expats, however.
 We saw a sign that read “Watch out for US immigrants” and showed rocks being hurled at an old lady with a walker and an old man with a cane.
 Nice.

 By and large, Merida has come to terms with its new invaders both permanent and temporary.
 They even unleash a gang of tourism students called Turiamigos onto the streets of downtown Merida where they eagerly dole out directions, recommendations and general tourism advice in a variety of languages.